 This isn’t necessary but they will almost always try to entice you to move over for a couple of pounds discount on your line rental.

 BT also offers BT Virus Protect, which is anti-virus software that can be used on a laptop or PC, another nice touch to their package.
-Lets take a look at why BT are on of the most trusted providers in the UK..
+Let’s take a look at why BT is one of the most trusted providers in the UK.

 BT offers 5 different broadband packages; they all offer different speeds and prices to suit the needs of almost every customer.